-"Brain plasticity refers to the capacity of the nervous system to change its structure and, its function over a lifetime, in reaction to environmental diversity.
+"Brain plasticity refers to the capacity of the nervous system to change its structure and its function over a lifetime, in reaction to environmental diversity.
 Although this term is now commonly used in psychology and neuroscience, it is not easily defined and is used to refer to changes at many levels in the nervous system ranging from molecular events, such as changes in gene expression, to behavior."
-Three main forms of plasticity are described below: synaptic plasticity, neurogenesis and functional compensatory processing.

-When engaged in new learning and experience, the brain establishes neural pathways.
-Neural pathways or circuits are routes made of inter-communicating neurons.
-These routes are created in the brain through learning and practice; much like a mountain path is created through daily use of the same itinerary by a shepherd and his herd.
-The neurons in a neural pathway communicate with each other at a meeting point, the synapse.
-Every time new knowledge is acquired (through repeated practice), synaptic communication or transmission is enhanced among implicated neurons.
-Better inter-neuron communication means that electrical signals travel more efficiently along the new pathway.
+When engaged in new experiences and learning, the brain establishes a series of neural pathways.
+These neural pathways, or circuits, are routes made of inter-connecting neurons.
+These routes are created in the brain through daily use and practice; much like a mountain path is made by daily use of a shepherd and his herd.
+The neurons in a neural pathway communicate with each other through connections called synapses, and these communication pathways can regenerate throughout your whole life.
+Each time that we gain new knowledge (through repeated practice), the synaptic communication between neurons is strengthened.
+A better connection between the neurons means that the electric signals travel more efficiently when creating or using a new pathway.
 For example, when trying to recognize a new bird, new connections are made among specific neurons.
-Neurons in the visual cortex will note the color of its throat, while others in the auditory cortex will attend to its particular call and yet others, to the bird name.
-To know the bird, its name and its attributes, color, song and name are repeatedly attended to.
+Neurons in the visual cortex determine its color, the auditory cortex identifies its song, and other, the name of the bird.
+In order to know what bird it is, its attributes, its color, song, and name are repeated many times.
 Revisiting the neural circuit and re-establishing neuronal transmission between the implicated neurons at each new attempt enhances the efficiency of synaptic transmission.
-Communication between the relevant neurons is facilitated, cognition made it faster and faster.
+Communication between the relevant neurons is facilitated, cognition made faster and faster.
 Synaptic plasticity is perhaps the pillar on which the brain's amazing malleability rests.

 Functional Compensatory Plasticity